 Last year my oldest told me that she knows FOR SURE that Santa exists because the gifts show up under the tree when we are gone out of town so the gifts couldn’t possibly be put there by me.
 My plan has worked for all these years and there’s no stopping until she discovers Santa isn’t real for herself.
 I can’t take that away from them.
 But someone will.
 With every passing year the probability of someone committing Christmas Spirit homicide gets more likely.
 I remember when my Santa was killed.
 It was my aunt and I was about the age my kids are now.

 She was chatting with me, asking what was going on my Christmas list that year, and in the midst of the discussion she asked, “You don’t still believe in Santa Claus do you?”
 I played it off as best as I could and stayed cool as I responded, “Nah, of course not.”
 Inside my head…

 “OH MY GOD!!
 None of it was real???
 I feel so BETRAYED!!
-There no SANTA?!”
+There’s no SANTA?!”

-After that, the Christmas spirit took hold in different ways.
+After that, the Christmas spirit still took hold, but in different ways.
 The magic of the season became something else.
 It was the excitement of being with family and watching the younger children get excited as they opened presents from Santa.
 It was the cupcakes we would bake every year together.
 And NOTHING could remove that feeling you get when you see the first Christmas lights each season or when you fall asleep in the living room by the glow of the Christmas tree.
 For me, Christmas is a feeling.
 I don’t know who’s gonna kill Santa Claus for my kids, but when it happens I hope they can still see the magic that I do.